 This Cosori pressure cooker is a reasonable choice if you plan on cooking for four to six people.
 It comes with all of the accessories you need to get you started and provides more cooking methods than similar products while still managing to cost less than most of its competitors.
-However, this machine is not easy to clean and maintain.
+However, this machine is not easy to clean and maintain, so isn't as good as many of the best Instant Pots.

 This multi-cooker didn’t perform as well as others in our rice test and our pot roast test.
 The rice cooked well enough, but the time it took to clean out the inside of the pot afterwards made using this pressure cooker a hassle.
 As for the pot roast test, the meat and vegetables were cooked through but were also a bit on the dry side.
 That being said, the Cosori was still able to give us decent food in a relatively quick amount of time, though you’ll need to adjust your recipes to get things just right.